schmat96/Kikundi/README.md

 ## Important Todos

+0) Find an solution so we dont have to set the session_id to 100 for every user and provide in every request the userName!
 1) Dispatcher: This will add alot of errors considering the required_once found all over the project.
 Easiest solution would be to add all required_once in the Dispatcher, best solution would be to fix all requireds after implementing the dispatcher.
 2) Error Feedback for the user: Let the user know what he did wrong!
 3) Fix your shit FORMS you did not even add a method="get" in the templates.